adequatica/adequatica.github.io/_posts/2022-09-07-hidden-gems-of-playwright.md

 The Playwright’s documentation is rich and intricate at the same time.
 Sometimes, you can make a check or perform an action one way, and after a while, find that it could be done in another way — just because you look into the [API](https://playwright.dev/docs/api/class-playwright) section instead of [Docs](https://playwright.dev/docs/intro) or vice versa.

-I picked up a few «features» that excited me when I discovered them:
+I picked up a few features that excited me when I discovered them:

 - maxFailures
 - Custom Expect Messages